 • ちょっと – chotto – wait, a little, a minute;

-It is worth remembering that the Japanese avoid denying things to a person as much as possible.
-They always use excuses or some alternatives to avoid saying no. If you are going to deny or reject something, try to put it off until tomorrow, talk sumimasen and make up an excuse.
+It is worth remembering that Japanese people avoid denying things to someone as much as possible.
+They always use excuses or some alternatives to avoid saying no. If you need to deny or reject something, try to postpone it to tomorrow, say sumimasen and make up an excuse.

-If you feel isolated or need to say something - あの - Ano can be used as a hey, to get the person's attention;
+If you feel isolated or need to say something – あの – Ano can be used like an “ei,” to get the person’s attention;

 How to disguise and pretend to be fluent in Japanese